buffer/thug/doc/source/logging.rst

 nonce.
 This way no eavesdroppers can obtain valid credentials.
 Optionally the protocol can be run on top of SSL/TLS, of course.

-HPFeeds logging mode is enable by default and its configuration is saved in the logging.conf file
+HPFeeds logging mode is enable by default and its configuration is saved in the *Logging/logging.conf* file

 .. code-block:: sh